-A crucial element in John Wayne’s war heroes is his rebellious and independent streak.
-Wayne’s leaders are often impulsive, willing to disobey orders if they think their decision is morally right and an action is needed.
+A crucial element in John Wayne’s war heroes is their rebellious nature and independent streak.
+Wayne’s leaders are often too spontaneous, even impulsive, willing to disobey orders if they think their decision is morally right and an action is needed.
 Wayne’s heroes want to fight on the front; they hate desk work.

 Compared with Yarrow, Donovan is hot-tempered and impatient with the enemy.
 He continues to obey orders until his friend is killed, then in defiance of the rules, he orders his men to fight back.
 However, Donovan's stubbornness causes the death of many men, for which he is held responsible.

 Oscar Nominations: 1

 Scoring (Dramatic or Comedy): Walter Scharf and Roy Webb

 The winner was Max Steiner for the sentimental family melodrama, “Since You Went Away.”